JuanCarlosMartinezSevilla/MuRET-UserTool-deprecated/README.md

   -p,     --path              Path to dataset .tgz file.
   -pkg,   --pkg_name          Name of generated package.
   -da,    --doc_analysis      Train a document analysis model.
-  -e2e,   --end_to_end        Train an agnostic end to end model.
+  -e2e,   --end_to_end        Train a staff-level symbol recognition (we call it end to end).
   -sc,    --symb_classifier   Train a symbol classifier model.
   -rl,    --reload            Reloads dataset from MuRET (first execution you always need to use it).
   -ni,    --new_images        Number of new synthetic images (if required).